-You’re likely to have chemotherapy before surgery if you have a large or locally advanced tumour, or you have a type of breast cancer called inflammatory breast cancer.
+You’re likely to have chemotherapy before surgery if you have a large tumour or if it has spread into the surrounding tissue.
+You might also have it if you have a type of breast cancer called inflammatory breast cancer.

 Chemotherapy before surgery is called neo adjuvant therapy.
 The aims are to:

-- reduce the size of the tumour - this can mean having less surgery, for example you may be able to have just the tumour removed (a lumpectomy) instead of the whole breast (mastectomy)
+- shrink the tumour down - this can mean having less surgery, for example you might be able to have just the tumour removed (breast conserving surgery or a lumpectomy) instead of the whole breast (mastectomy)

 - lower the risk of the cancer coming back

-Doctors use chemotherapy after surgery when there is a risk that cancer cells could have broken away from the breast tumour and spread to another part of the body.
+Doctors use chemotherapy after surgery when there is a risk that cancer cells could have spread to another part of the body.

-The aim is to reduce the risk of the cancer coming back.
+The aim is to reduce the risk of the cancer coming back in the future.

-Your specialist may recommend it for one or more of the following reasons:
+Your specialist may recommend that you have chemotherapy for one or more of the following reasons: